Internet-Draft | QUIC event definitions for qlog | November 2023 |

 to the versions in

-the version negotiation packet and chosen_version to the version it will use for
+the version negotiation packet and chosen_version to the version it will use

 The alpn_information